Troubleshooting

 -

-Assuming the clusteroutput.fluentbit.fluent.io/elasticsearch resource has not been modified outside from default Foundation configuration.
+clusteroutput.fluentbit.fluent.io/elasticsearchresource has not been modified outside from default Foundation configuration.-

 kubectl get clusteroutputs elasticsearch -o yaml -

-Compare the outputs Compare and verify that that output from step 1. and 2. matches the table below.
+Compare the outputs Compare and verify that the output from steps 1 and 2 matches the table below.
 The match field should be replaced with matchRegex.

-Original Modified apiVersion: fluentbit.fluent.io/v1alpha2 kind: ClusterOutput metadata: annotations: meta.helm.sh/release-name: monitoring-apps meta.helm.sh/release-namespace: foundation-cluster-monitoring labels: app.kubernetes.io/managed-by: Helm fluentbit.fluent.io/enabled: "true" name: elasticsearch spec: es: generateID: true host: monitoring-apps-es-client index: logs logstashFormat: false port: 9200 replaceDots: true suppressTypeName: "On" timeKey: '@timestamp' traceError: false traceOutput: false type: _doc match: '*' retry_limit: "False"apiVersion: fluentbit.fluent.io/v1alpha2 kind: ClusterOutput metadata: annotations: meta.helm.sh/release-name: monitoring-apps meta.helm.sh/release-namespace: foundation-cluster-monitoring labels: app.kubernetes.io/managed-by: Helm fluentbit.fluent.io/enabled: "true" name: elasticsearch spec: es: generateID: true host: monitoring-apps-es-client index: logs logstashFormat: false port: 9200 replaceDots: true suppressTypeName: "On" timeKey: '@timestamp' traceError: false traceOutput: false type: _doc matchRegex: ^(?!flowserver.*).* retry_limit: "False"If your output is consistent with the table above.
-Use the following commands below to exclude flowserver logs in the "elasticsearch" ClusterOutput.
+Original Modified apiVersion: fluentbit.fluent.io/v1alpha2 kind: ClusterOutput metadata: annotations: meta.helm.sh/release-name: monitoring-apps meta.helm.sh/release-namespace: foundation-cluster-monitoring labels: app.kubernetes.io/managed-by: Helm fluentbit.fluent.io/enabled: "true" name: elasticsearch spec: es: generateID: true host: monitoring-apps-es-client index: logs logstashFormat: false port: 9200 replaceDots: true suppressTypeName: "On" timeKey: '@timestamp' traceError: false traceOutput: false type: _doc match: '*' retry_limit: "False"apiVersion: fluentbit.fluent.io/v1alpha2 kind: ClusterOutput metadata: annotations: meta.helm.sh/release-name: monitoring-apps meta.helm.sh/release-namespace: foundation-cluster-monitoring labels: app.kubernetes.io/managed-by: Helm fluentbit.fluent.io/enabled: "true" name: elasticsearch spec: es: generateID: true host: monitoring-apps-es-client index: logs logstashFormat: false port: 9200 replaceDots: true suppressTypeName: "On" timeKey: '@timestamp' traceError: false traceOutput: false type: _doc matchRegex: ^(?!flowserver.*)(?!connect.*).* retry_limit: "False"If your output is consistent with the table above, use the following commands to exclude Connect-related tags in the

 kubectl delete clusteroutput elasticsearch -